Research Administration Policies

 Amounts over the salary cap CANNOT be used as cost sharing.
 See Cost Sharing FAQ for additional detail.

 As required by Uniform Guidance 2 CFR 200.430, salary/wage charges to Federal awards must be based on records that accurately reflect work performed and be supported by internal controls which provide reasonable assurance that charges are accurate, allowable and properly allocated.
-Documentation of the effort performed is required, and the annual confirmation of effort, or confirmation of effort at the end of a sponsored award is validated by the signature of the Principal Investigator.
+Documentation of the effort performed is required, and the annual confirmation of effort, or confirmation of effort at the end of a sponsored award is validated by the electronic attestation of the Principal Investigator.
 Validating incorrect effort against a sponsored award would be considered a false claim subject to federal prosecution.

 The University is required by federal regulation to periodically report on 100% of the effort of employees who perform services chargeable to federal grants and contracts.
 Current practice is to charge effort monthly based on the Plan Confirmation labor distribution method and confirm effort annually.
 The exception is the Defense-Related Research Units, which enter their time hourly and use timekeeping to enter time worked daily.
-The University's vehicle for monthly charging and annual confirmation of effort is the 1002 Salary Clearing Account.
-The main function of the Clearing Account is to charge employee effort in the month it is earned, which is not necessarily in the same month it is paid.
+The University's vehicle for monthly charging and annual confirmation of effort is the use of salary clearing cost centers.
+The main function of salary clearing cost centers is to charge employee effort in the month it is earned, which is not necessarily in the same month it is paid.

 Effort is allocated and encumbered based on budget estimates but must be reviewed and adjusted to accurately reflect the actual effort performed by an individual on a sponsored award.
 Penn State considers changes in effort greater than 5% to be significant, warranting adjustment.
 As stated below, short-term fluctuations of effort need not be considered as long as the distribution is reasonable over the longer term.